 You just never know the type of human beings that enter large bookstores and/or libraries; some really do not want to admit to being a bibliophile and only buy books when nobody is watching them.

-Nobody, but me.
+Nobody, but for me.

-I know the type, after all I spend almost 7 years working in a public library.
+I know the type, after all, I spend almost 7 years working in a public library.
 Oh yes, I spotted them.
-What my eyes unveiled yesterday however, were books placed in the wrong non-fiction category, and incorrectly classified in the fiction part of the bookstore.
-Oh the torture, the itching fingers, the shoulda/coulda/woulda conundrum of wanting to…
+What my eyes unveiled yesterday, however, were books placed in the wrong non-fiction category, and incorrectly classified in the fiction part of the bookstore.
+Oh, the torture, the itching fingers, the shoulda/coulda/woulda conundrum of wanting to…

 This was not my house, nor my bookcase.
 I cannot go rearranging books correctly in places that do not belong to me (I secretly do when nobody is watching!).
-On I walked, looking back, as if those books were in danger of being hurt.
+On I walked, looking back as if those books were in danger of being hurt.
 On I stomped… looking back…

-Please forgive me for wanting to clean up your shop, Mr. Chapters, but I just love books placed in the most difficult part of any library or bookstore: the non-fiction department.
+Please forgive me for wanting to clean up your shop, Mr Chapters, but I just love books placed in the most difficult part of any library or bookstore: the non-fiction department.
 You see, every non-fiction book is sorted according to its field of study, followed by classification according to its aspect or concept.
 Fingers so itchy I looked like I was as high as a kite.
 Either way, I just cannot rearrange other people’s bookcases… period!
 Big slap on the bum there, Billie, ya hear me!?